brianglass/anastasis/files/ProdigalE.md

 Theotokion

 Show in me all your goodness, O God.
-As my Benefactor, overlook the multitude of my offences at your MotherÂ’s godly prayers.
+As my Benefactor, overlook the multitude of my offences at your Mother’s godly prayers.

 ****

 Katavasia.

-Take up MosesÂ’ song, my soul, and shout, Â‘He has become my helper and protector.
-This is my God, and I will glorify him.Â’
+Take up Moses’ song, my soul, and shout, ‘He has become my helper and protector.
+This is my God, and I will glorify him.’

 ****